top of page

 ABOUT

-His first monograph, Eros and Empire: The Transnational Struggle for Sexual Freedom in the United States, is forthcoming with Stanford University Press (February 2025).
-Eros and Empire reconsiders US-based struggles for sexual freedom since the 1960s, centering their transnational relations, practices, and infrastructures, and derives from this history new perspectives on contemporary debates about queerness, capital accumulation, and empire.
+His first monograph, Eros and Empire: The Transnational Struggle for Sexual Freedom in the United States (SUP 2025), reconsiders US-based struggles for sexual freedom since the 1960s, centering their transnational relations, practices, and infrastructures, and derives from this history new perspectives on contemporary debates about queerness, capital accumulation, and empire.

 writing